mattjohall/gizz_swapper_spotify/README.md

 6. Save the Spotify App (at the bottom of the page).

 ## Option 1 (Windows) Run the .exe app package.
+Dont want to preview swaps?
+Just double click the .exe after putting keys in .env file.
 1. Unzip the Release.
 This contains the .env example and a gizz-swapper.exe
 2. Once in the unzipped folder on File Explorer, click File tab (top left) -> Powershell -> Open Powershell in the folder
-3. run gizz-swapper.exe --simulate to preview swaps (this will open a browser, login to spotify and agree).
+3. run gizz_swapper.exe --simulate to preview swaps (this will open a browser, login to spotify and agree).
-> gizz-swapper.exe
+> gizz_swapper.exe

 > Type y ENTER to continue.